brogar2000/site/docs/design-document.md

 A manifest file, always named "manifest.json"

-: Defines metadata about the add-on, such as its name, version, author, minimal Yggdrasil version, capabilities, programming language, documentation links or local documentation, etc.
+: Defines metadata about the add-on, such as its name, version, author, minimal Odilia version, capabilities, programming language, documentation links or local documentation, etc.

 The add-on bundle